larsid/netfl/README.md

-# FogFL
+# NetFL

-**FogFL** is a plugin that extends **Fogbed** by integrating the **Flower** framework, enabling the execution of Federated Learning experiments in Fog/Edge environments.
+**NetFL** is a plugin that extends **Fogbed** by integrating the **Flower** framework, enabling the execution of Federated Learning experiments in Fog/Edge environments.
 This integration allows seamless deployment and management of distributed machine learning tasks across edge and fog nodes, enhancing **Fogbed's** capabilities for federated learning simulations.

-## Running an Experiment with FogFL and Fogbed
+## Running an Experiment with NetFL and Fogbed

-FogFL simplifies the execution of Federated Learning experiments by automatically setting up and managing the required infrastructure.
+NetFL simplifies the execution of Federated Learning experiments by automatically setting up and managing the required infrastructure.
 This includes configuring multiple clients and a central server across different nodes or containers, simulating a distributed environment.
 Fogbed handles the orchestration, allowing you to focus on running and monitoring your experiment.

-Follow the steps below to set up and run an experiment using **FogFL**.
+Follow the steps below to set up and run an experiment using **NetFL**.
 This is an example using the **MNIST** dataset.
 You can find more examples in the `examples` folder:

 ### 1. Define the Dataset, the Model, and the Training Configurations